matheus-vieira/matheus-vieira.github.io/source/_questions_2025_dotnet/question-36.md

 ---
 layout: question
-title: Which .NET feature enables automatic memory management?
+title: What is Blazor?
 options:
-- Stack allocation only
+- Testing framework
-- Manual memory allocation
+- Database technology
-- Memory pooling
+- Logging library
-- Garbage Collection
+- Framework for building web UIs with C#
 answer: 4
-explanation: Garbage Collection is an automatic memory management feature that automatically reclaims memory used by objects that are no longer reachable, preventing memory leaks and simplifying memory management.
+explanation: "Blazor is a framework for building interactive web UIs using C# instead of JavaScript, running on WebAssembly or server-side."
 ---